any-docs/css/content/reference/properties/counter-reset/index.md

 The default initial values of both regular and reversed counters enable implementing the two most common numbering patterns: counting up from one to the number of elements and counting down from the number of elements to one, respectively.
 By including a counter value for a named counter, your counter can count up or down, starting at an integer value.

 Regular counters default to `0` if no reset value is provided.
-By default, regular counters increment by one, which can be adjusted with the {{cssxref("counter-increment")}} property.
+By default, regular counters increment by one, which can be adjusted with the `counter-increment` property.

 ```css
 h1 {